bravoalpha79/MothRadar/README.md

 ```

 11. In the root of the project workspace, create a Procfile (capital P!) with the following content:
 `web: gunicorn mothradar.wsgi:application`
 Save the file.

-12. Still in the root create a folder named "static".
+12. Still in the root, create a folder named "static".

 13. From env.py, copy the following environment variables and their values (without quotes!) into Heroku App Config Vars:
 ```python